What Fire Extinguisher do you use in a Kitchen?

 Extinguishers need to be available for easy access.
 If you leave something inside the oven that catches on fire, it may not be able to be easily seen from the outside of the oven itself.

-Fires happen most often in and around the kitchen and cooking fires, although statistically devastating, are easy to prevent.
-At OHEAP Fire and Security, we have a few tips you can follow to help to keep your home or business safe.
+Kitchen and cooking fires can be statistically devastating.
+Fortunately, they are easy to prevent.
+At OHEAP Fire and Security, we have a few tips you can follow to help keep your home or business safe.

-As a busy place with a lot of activity, commercial kitchens are prone to uncontrollable fires that spread easily.
-As well as a kitchen fire extinguisher, we would recommend that smoke alarms are installed throughout the premises and that they are tested regularly.
-In addition, install carbon monoxide detectors near fuel-burning sources such as boilers or open wood fires.
+Commercial kitchens are busy places with lots of activity.
+This increases the risk of negligence and reduces awareness of developing fire threats – which can lead to uncontrollable fires spreading easily.
+Alongside investing in a kitchen fire extinguisher, we would recommend that smoke alarms be installed throughout the premises and that they be tested regularly.
+In addition, you should install carbon monoxide detectors near fuel-burning sources such as boilers or open wood fires.

 Click Here: What fire extinguisher do you need in the kitchen